longhornxa/small-group-manual/obedience.rst

 	How did it go?
 	^^^^^^^^^^^^^^

-	1. From last week’s lesson what did you learn about Worship?
+	1. From last week’s lesson what did you learn about worship?

 	2. How did you worship God this week?

-	3. Did you do anything that would bring Worship into your circle of influence?
+	3. Did you do anything that would bring worship into your circle of influence?

 	Who We Are
 	^^^^^^^^^^

 	* If you had a whole day free to do whatever you wanted, how would you spend it?
 	* See suggestions in History Sharing Appendix.

 	What About You?
 	^^^^^^^^^^^^^^^

  	1. What were some of the rules that you were expected to obey as you were growing up?

   	2. Did you resent some of the rules, or did you recognize they were for your good?
 Explain.

 	3. What are some reasons why people obey authorities?

 	4. What is the difference between obedience based on fear and obedience based on love?

  	5. What do you think the motive to obey God in your own life is based on?

 In the Word